 Besides the selection of the e-commerce platform, the quality of the web hosting service you purchase will also make a big difference in the performance of your online store.
 Bear in mind though that Magento tends to consume a lot of resources, which means you will need a stronger hosting plan to support your store performance.
 Forget about shared hosting as it will most likely be outgrown before you notice it.
 You may also receive recommendation such as hosting your back-end on a separate server.

 Opencart in this case will be cheaper to host thanks to its light weight, and will tend to work better for small to medium size stores.
 Magento performs better in hosting medium to large sized business websites.

 Usage and Features

 Magento is great for larger stores with larger budgets.
-Its got scale-ability to support the growth of your business for years to come, and support any need you may have in the future.
+It has scale-ability to support the growth of your business for years to come, and support any need you may have in the future.

-Open cart is more suitable if you’re trying to build your store independently because its more intuitive, and its (almost) free to use, but take into consideration that one day, your business may grow out of it.
-Whichever your choose- we wish you luck with your new business!
+Opencart is more suitable if you’re trying to build your store independently because it’s more intuitive, and (almost) free to use, but take into consideration that one day, your business may grow out of it.
+Whichever you choose- we wish you luck with your new business!